 Procurement mechanisms and systems

-The complexity of the procurement processes pose numerous challenges, in particular to countries self-procuring vaccines.
-WHO provides guidance, information and best practices to address these challenges.
 The material contained in this section provides specific information on the most critical features of vaccine procurement.

-Last update: January 2015
+Last update: April 2015